 Toyota's Lightweight Car Seat: A Bionic Design

 How do you produce a lightweight car seat prototype with a minimal volume and an optimal heat capacity?
-And how do you edit and 3D print such a large and complex file?
-Materialise has a solid reputation in the automotive industry, built on extensive knowledge in the production of large prototypes.
-In a quest to assist Toyota in creating a lightweight car seat, the software team added new features to our design enhancement software 3-maticSTL, and developed a slice-based operations technology which is incorporated into the Build Processor software.
+What about editing and 3D printing such a large and complex file?
+Materialise's solid reputation in the automotive industry is built on extensive experience of producing large prototypes.
+To help Toyota create a lightweight car seat, our software team added new features to our design optimization software 3-matic, and developed a slice-based operations technology which is incorporated into the Build Processor software.

 To obtain an optimal design, it is often useful to take a peek at nature.
 Ages of evolution have formed optimized structures that offer valuable solutions for present-day issues in design and engineering.
-Toyota’s car seat design was inspired by bone structure, resulting in a gradient topology optimization with high-density and low-density areas, designed with the Materialise software Mimics.
-The design was then perfected and provided with a pattern in 3-maticSTL, and oriented on the build platform with Magics.
+Toyota’s car seat design was inspired by bone structure, resulting in a gradient topology optimization with high-density and low-density areas, designed with the Materialise Mimics software.
+The design was then perfected and provided with a pattern in 3-matic, and oriented on the build platform with Magics.

 With the design optimised, the next — and main — challenge was to get it printed.
 Complex designs, with lightweight structures, patterns or textures result in extremely large files that are hard to handle.
 With the slice-based operations technology of the Materialise Build Processor, the car seat’s file size could be reduced significantly and building it was a piece of cake.